MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/known-limitations-selenium-ide.md

 > [!IMPORTANT]
 >
-> - As of February 28, 2022, Selenium IDE will no longer be supported.
-> - As of November 30, 2021, Windows recorder (V1) no longer works.
-> - Migrate your flows created with Selenium IDE and Windows recorder (V1) to Power Automate for desktop or delete them.
+> As of February 28, 2022, Selenium IDE will no longer be supported.
+Migrate your flows created with Selenium IDE to Power Automate for desktop or delete them.

 This article describes the known limitations of Selenium IDE.